A laceration is a tearing of body tissues, which can result from an external trauma or when there is a fracture, and the bone pierces the skin.

 - Weak pulse in one arm compared to the other

-- Call 911 immediately and ask the victim to remain still till medical help arrives
+- Call 911 immediately and ask the victim to remain still until medical help arrives

 - If the patient loses consciousness, CPR may be necessary

-- Ask the patient to remain calm and not to move
+- Ask the patient to remain calm and not move

 - Make sure not to give aspirin to the patient as it can prove fatal.
 An aortic dissection can cause pain and symptoms that mimic a heart attack.